 The new program, Pathways to Cancer Research, will begin accepting participants in 2018 for the programs described below.
 We encourage potential participants to check back frequently for more details, application instructions, and deadlines.

-Hutch Teaching Fellows provides a two-year professional development research experience for secondary science teachers.
+The Hutch Teacher Fellowshipprovides a two-year professional development research experience for secondary science teachers.
 Participants will develop cancer-focused curricular materials in collaboration with Hutch scientists and other Fellows and test and revise materials on site with Pathways students (see below) as well as in their own classrooms.
 Stipend provided.

 Pathways Research Explorers is a two-week full-time immersion program for rising 10th and 11th graders.
 This program introduces students to cancer research and careers with hands-on laboratory activities in our training lab, group discussions with experts, and a culminating project.
-Stipend and ORCA cards provided.
+Participant support costs provided.

-Pathways Undergraduate Researchers is an individualized, mentored, two-year internship program for rising first-, second-, and third-year college students.
-The program provides comprehensive, year-round support to prepare students for research training programs for upper-level undergraduates.
+Pathways Undergraduate Researchers is an individualized, mentored, summer internship program for rising first-, second-, and third-year college students.
+The program aims to prepare students for research training programs for upper-level undergraduates.
 In addition to mentored research, selected interns participate in a cancer biology education series, as well as professional development workshops and social activities.
 Stipend and assistance arranging dormitory housing provided.

-- Program dates: Selected interns participate in the program for 12 weeks/year for two years.
-At least 9 of those 12 weeks is spent on full-time research training on the main Fred Hutch campus during the summer.
-Required on campus dates for 2018 are June 11 – August 10.
+Program dates: Selected interns participate in the program, which centers on nine-weeks of full-time research training on the main Fred Hutch campus during the summer.
+Required on campus dates for 2019 are June 24-August 23.